Inspiaaa/Decaf/README.md

 A zero dependency, lightweight Java game engine for making 2D games inspired by Unity and Libgdx.
 It is built on top of java swing / awt.
 Decaf makes it especially easy to build pixel art games.

+> :construction: Warning: This project is still a work-in-progress

 **Features:**

 - GameObjects and Components